| UPDATE

 in skateparks, thus driving them away where they are getting killed

 one per week skateboarding outside of skateparks.
+Except for Concord, these are all So.

 Cal. entities.
 Are they seriously believing the scare tactic IASC